On the Power of Gradual Network Alignment Using Dual-Perception Similarities: Methodology

 where the superscript $\top$ denotes the transpose of a matrix and each entry in ${\bf S}_{emb}$ represents the similarity of pairwise node embedding vectors in the two networks $G_s$ and $G_t$.

-Second, we turn to calculating the Tversky similarity matrix.
+(Phase 2) We turn to calculating the Tversky similarity matrix.
 We start by denoting the set of one-hop neighbors of node $u$ in $G_s$ and the set of one-hop neighbors of node $v$ in $G_t$ as $\mathcal{N}_{G_s, u}$ and $\mathcal{N}_{G_t, v}$, respectively.
 Since the Tversky similarity calculation runs iteratively, we define $\pi^{(i)}$ as the mapping function at the $i$-th iteration.
 To characterize our new similarity, we also define the ``aligned cross-network neighbor-pair (ACN)" as follows. \begin{definition} (ACN).
-Given a node pair $(u,v)$, if $x\in\mathcal{N}_{G_s,u}$, $y\in\mathcal{N}_{G_t,v}$, and $\pi^{(i)}(x)=y$ (i.e., $(x,y)$ is the already aligned node pair), then the node pair $(x,y)$ belongs to an ACN of $(u,v)$ across two networks. \end{definition} Then, for each iteration, we are interested in counting the number of ACNs of node pair $(u,v)$, i.e., the intersection of the two sets $\mathcal{N}_{G_s, u}$ and $\mathcal{N}_{G_t, v}$ by means of $\pi^{(i)}$.
+Given a node pair $(u,v)$, if $x\in\mathcal{N}_{G_s,u}$, $y\in\mathcal{N}_{G_t,v}$, and $\pi^{(i)}(x)=y$ (i.e., $(x,y)$ is the already aligned node pair), then the node pair $(x,y)$ belongs an ACN of $(u,v)$ across two networks. \end{definition} Then, for each iteration, we are interested in counting the number of ACNs of node pair $(u,v)$, i.e., the intersection of the two sets $\mathcal{N}_{G_s, u}$ and $\mathcal{N}_{G_t, v}$, indicating one-hop neighbors of nodes $u\in\mathcal{V}_s$ and $v\in\mathcal{V}_t$, respectively, upon the one-to-one node mapping $\pi^{(i)}$.
 However, there is a practical challenge on measuring ACNs.
 In particular, since two networks are often severely imbalanced in terms of the number of nodes, the most well-known set similarity measure, referred to as the Jaccard index, fails to precisely capture what portion of ACNs are shared.
 To remedy this problem, we present the Tversky similarity as an asymmetric set similarity measure using the Tversky index.
 We compute the Tversky similarity matrix ${\bf S}_{Tve}^{(i)}\in \mathbb{R}^{n_s\times n_t}$ iteratively by balancing between the set differences of two sets.
 The detailed description of ${\bf S}_{Tve}^{(i)}$ will be shown in Section \ref{section 4}.
 Finally, we calculate our proposed similarity matrix ${\bf S}^{(i)}\in \mathbb{R}^{n_s\times n_t}$, namely the dual-perception similarity matrix, at each iteration using the two similarity matrices as follows:

 where $\odot$ indicates the element-wise matrix multiplication operator.